sodrian/checkio/readme.md

 # Checkio puzzles

-A game where you code in Python.
+A bunch of games where you code in Python.
 Please check [checkio.org](https://checkio.org) for details.